dsaidgovsg/terraform-modules/modules/nomad-acl/README.md

 ## Nomad Provider

-You will need to provide a `secret_id` Nomad ACL token to the provider.
+You will need to have a Nomad management ACL token to be able to Terraform this.
+The initial bootstrap will require the bootstrap token.
+Afterwards, you can use any management token.
+Provide a `secret_id` Nomad ACL token to the provider.
 Refer to the [documentation](https://www.terraform.io/docs/providers/nomad/index.html) for more information.

 In general, you should provide this via the `NOMAD_TOKEN` environment variable.